jeff-zucker/rdf-easy/README.md

 ### reusing the store

 The rdflib store object is used behind the scenes, but if you need it or its methods, you can access it with rdf.store.
+It will be loaded with whatever you requested in your last value() or query() call.

 &copy; 2019, Jeff Zucker, may be freely distributed with an MIT license